ucl-cs-diamant/diamant-material-frontend/README.md

 ## Quick start

-- [Download from Github](https://github.com/devias-io/material-kit-react/archive/master.zip) or [Download from Devias](https://devias.io/products/material-kit-react) or clone the repo: `git clone https://github.com/devias-io/material-kit-react.git`
+- [Download from Github](https://github.com/ucl-cs-diamant/diamant-material-frontend/archive/refs/heads/master.zip) or clone the repo: `git clone https://github.com/ucl-cs-diamant/diamant-material-frontend.git`

 - Make sure your NodeJS and npm versions are up to date for `React 17`